kerojosh96/Josh-s-Data-Structures-Hand-Book/Binary Heap.md

 # Use Cases

-Because the top value will be the largest for a maxheap and smallest for a minheap, a min or max heap is very useful when you need quick access the largest or the smallest node in the tree.
-It is also used in a priority que. .
+Because the top value will be the largest for a maxheap and smallest for a minheap, a min or max heap is very useful when you need quick access to the largest or the smallest node in the tree.
+It is also used in a priority que.

+A binary heap would not be very useful for constant value lookup and indexing.